 New BPEL Process

 BPEL Process Creates a new BPEL process with a .bpel extension.
-A NUMBER OF STREET

 Enter or select the parent folder:

 Tutorial/bpel

-Image: Constraint of the second state of the second sta
+Image: Second state sta

-File name: tutorial]
+File name: tutorial Advanced >>

 (?) < Back Next > Finish Cancel

 Notice the Advanced button.
 Pressing this button displays settings that override defaults that you can set in Preferences.
 It won't be used in this Tutorial, but you may want to press it to see what's there.